 For gamers, Internode and iiNet offer unmetered downloads from PC gaming service Steam.
 With modern PC games clocking in at huge sizes – over 60GB for Grand Theft Auto V for example – that can be a very useful thing indeed.

-Telstra’s Bigpond, meanwhile, offers a mammoth list of unmetered content, including its own streaming services, the AFL web site and all of the AFL team web sites, Bigpond Movies and Music and more.
+Telstra’s, meanwhile, offers a mammoth list of unmetered content, including their own streaming services, the AFL/NRL web sites and all of the AFL/NRL team web sites, movies, music and more.

 There’s no one-stop shop for unmetered everything – if that’s what you’re after, you’re better off going for an unlimited-data plan, which are becoming the norm anyway.
 But if you know your usage habits and choose the right ISP, you might just find yourself with a bit of a bargain.